 It’s time to get out of the “3 meals per day” mentality.
 If you want to gain (or lose) weight you need to feed your body whole foods, six times per day.

 This means splitting your large meals up and eating about once every three hours.
-Not only is this good for your metabolism, but your body will use the foods instead of storing them as fat.
+Not only is this good for your metabolism, but your body

 Your six meals per day should consist of mainly complex carbohydrates and protein.
 You should aim for at least thirty grams of protein per meal.